-With my shiny new reader’s pass for the British Library, I guess I actually have to do some reading – which turns out to be harder than you might think.
+With my shiny new pass for the British Library, it’s time to do some serious reading – which turns out to be harder than you might think.

 I find the most remarkable thing about it, speaking as someone brought up on the British public library system, is that I can’t just go and pick a book off a bookshelf.
 There are no bookshelves – at least, none accessible by the great unwashed.
 A reader must order it online, and hopefully, within 48 hours, it’ll be available.
 It’s been explained to me (I went on a brief introductory tour) that there are only a mere 35 million books in the basement at the St Pancras building.
 The vast majority of the collection is up north somewhere, and has to come down in a van if requested.